‘The Young And The Restless’ Recap For Wednesday, June 27: Cane Fights An Angry Jack Over Chancellor!

 Later, Victoria relented and agreed to work together with Ashley in an attempt to save Newman Enterprises — for the good of the company.
 She received quite a shock, though, when Ashley told her that somebody who perfectly matched J.T.’s description showed up on the outskirts of Genoa City.
 Ashley warned Victoria to be prepared for J.T. to walk through the door at any minute.
 Victoria couldn’t believe her ears because J.T. is dead.
 Right?

-Check out Inquisitr‘s The Young and the Restless spoilers to find out what’s coming up tomorrow.
+Check out the Inquisitr‘s The Young and the Restless spoilers to find out what’s coming up tomorrow.